astravant/digital-garden-jekyll/_notes/the-future.md

 [The Value Chain of the Open Metaverse](https://www.notboring.co/p/the-value-chain-of-the-open-metaverse) by Packy McCormick

+> If one central company gains control of this, they will become more powerful than any government and be a god on Earth. - Tim Sweeney, CEO, Epic Games

+> “Cryptonetworks combine the best features of the first two internet eras: community-governed, decentralized networks with capabilities that will eventually exceed those of the most advanced centralized services.” - Chris Dixon

 [Power to the Person - The Creator Economy, NFTs, and the Rise of the Solo Corporation](https://www.notboring.co/p/power-to-the-person)

+> The Creator Economy and NFTs are massive human potential unlocks.
+Even if certain assets are in a short-term bubble, we are on an inexorable march towards individuals mattering more than institutions.

+> We’re on the precipice of a creative explosion, fueled by putting power, and the ability to generate wealth, in the hands of the people.

 [The Metaverse Primer](https://www.matthewball.vc/the-metaverse-primer)